Mill3/mill3-frontend-handbook/README.md

 Documenting our good practices and toolsets.

+## Modules structre convention

-## We split our modules using the following convention
+We split our modules using the following convention

 * ```UI:``` anything that is present at all time on the UI: Site-header, Site-footer, Site-Nav, Site-Transition, Site-Loader.
 Preferably, prefix the element with ```Site``` before it.
 * ```Modules:``` anything that is model related (post type) or repeated usage in page.
 Invoked on demand and in context : Recipe, Article, TextTicker, 3rd party elements parsing lib, Player, etc.